commit-live-students/python_intermediate_project/q04_read_csv_data_to_ndarray/README.md

 ## Analyzing IPL Matches

-Wow feeling like expert huh..
+Wow feeling like an expert huh!!..
 Now let's grab some knowledge related to loading of data.
-Your job is to create a function that returns a numpy array when given apath to csv file.
+Your job is to create a function that returns a numpy array when given a path to csv file.

 **The function should**
 - Be named `read_csv_data_to_ndarray`